k2view-academy/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/02_search_implementation.md

 ## Creating a Search Engine Interface

-The Search Engine is used to connect Fabric to the Elasticsearch engine when running search commands.
+The Search Engine is used to connect Fabric to the Elasticsearch engine when running Search commands.
 During a search, the Search Engine's interface is populated with the Elasticsearch engine's connection details.

 To  create a new Search Engine interface: